AnyBody/anybody-tutorial/The_mechanical_elements/lesson5.rst

 There are several types of forces in an AnyBody model; forces in joints, forces in muscles, and gravity forces working on the segments.
 This section, however, deals only with the application of external forces.
-We need something to work on, and here's a copy of the simple arm model you can use.
+We need something to work on, and :download:`here's a copy of the simple arm model <Downloads/Demo.Forces.1.any>` you can use.
 Please right-click here and save to your local disk (Demo.Forces.1.any).
 When you have saved the file, please open it up in AnyBody.